dlaytonjames/keystone/README.md

 # keystone
-A Go library for common PKI uses.
+A Go library containing functions and structs for common PKI use cases.